How Does LendingTree Get Paid?

 How to get started

 Bankruptcy is not something that you should file for alone.
-Instead, consult a bankruptcy attorney to help you determine the unique filing requirements of your local bankruptcy court.
-After filing, you will also need to attend a debtor education class and submit a certificate of completion.
+Consult a bankruptcy attorney to help you determine the unique filing requirements of your local bankruptcy court.
+After filing, you’ll also need to attend a debtor education class and submit a certificate of completion.